Skulls23/TowardsTheUnknown/README.md

 Towards The Unknown is a turn-base grid-base rogue-lite.
 You play as an explorer who go in a giant crack looking to get ressources to bring to you village to upgrade it and upgrade you character.
 You fight mutated beasts, find new equipment, some are stronger, some are weaker, it's up to you to discover it.
 Be carreful, your inventory is limited and you can't carry everything, make you inventory as tidy as possible.
 Will you be brave enough to find the first explorer dead in the crack?

+# Where to download?

+You can find it on steam : https://store.steampowered.com/app/2232100/Towards_the_Unknown/

 # A student project

 This is a student project, we were working on our personnal time after courses because we didn't have courses to work on that project. <br/>